fgci-org/ansible-role-slurm/README.md

 ### Known Issues

  - This role used to be able to build slurm rpms, distribute them and install them.
-This is most likely not working anymore.
+The last tag/release that had this feature was v1.5.0

 # Authors / Contributors: